 - Who will be interviewing me and what is their background?

 There’s a big chance you will be asked why you are interested in this particular position and company.
 Make sure you have a couple of key points about yourself that you can present to provide information on why you are a great fit.
-Also, think of yourself in the position of your interviewer, what likely questions would you ask a candidate seeking the same job you are seeking?
+Also, think of yourself in the position of your interviewer.
+What questions would you likely ask a candidate seeking the same job you are seeking?

 Get enough rest before your interview